prince-taker/Process-Synchronization/README.md

    java -cp bin/ SemaphorePerformanceTest
    ```

-5. Results will be saved to CSV files in the results/ directory
+5. Results will be saved to CSV files.

 ## Customising Simulations